-These include foods such as wholegrain breads and pastas, brown rice, nuts, beans, as well as green leafy vegetables.
+These include foods such as wholegrain bread and pasta, brown rice, nuts, beans, as well as green leafy vegetables.

-This energy fuels the body, providing the stamina and endurance required for performing the types of exercises necessary to build muscle mass.
+This energy fuels the body.
+Providing the stamina and endurance required for performing the types of exercises necessary to build muscle mass.

-During a workout aimed at building muscle mass the muscles cells get torn and damaged.
+During a workout aimed at building muscle mass, the muscles cells get torn and damaged.

-These cells are made up of approximately 70% water and 20% protein, so to repair and replace these damaged cells, your body needs a diet rich in protein and water.
+These cells are made up of approximately 70% water and 20% protein.
+So to repair and replace these damaged cells, your body needs a diet rich in protein and water.

 Protein is made up of amino acids, which are essentially the building blocks of your entire body.
 Without protein in your diet, the body has no materials for building the muscles you want.